PA-DSS

-The Payment Application Data Security Standard (PA-DSS), formerly referred to as the Payment Application Best Practices (PABP), is the global security standard created by the Payment Card Industry Security Standards Council (PCI SSC).
+The Payment Application Data Security Standard (PA-DSS) is the global security standard created by the Payment Card Industry Security Standards Council (PCI SSC).

 PA-DSS was implemented in an effort to provide the definitive data standard for software vendors that develop payment applications.
-The standard aims to prevent developed payment applications for third parties from storing prohibited secure data including magnetic stripe, CVV2, or PIN.
+The standard aimed to prevent developed payment applications for third parties from storing prohibited secure data including magnetic stripe, CVV2, or PIN.
 In that process, the standard also dictates that software vendors develop payment applications that are compliant with the Payment Card Industry Data Security Standards (PCI DSS).

-Ultimately PA-DSS and its validation program will be incorporated into the PCI Software Security Framework.
-It is planned that PA-DSS will be retired in late 2022 once the expiry dates of payment applications validated to PA-DSS v3.2 is reached.
+Ultimately the PA-DSS was retired in late 2022, though existing implementations using PA-DSS applications do not necessarily lose their compliance status.
+The PCI Council since established a new software validation program, the PCI Software Security Framework.

 Requirements

 For a payment application to be deemed PA-DSS compliant, software vendors must ensure that their software includes the following fourteen protections: